Elections and Registration Frequently Asked Questions

 Q: Am I eligible to vote?

 A: As long as you are a British, Irish or Commonwealth citizen, aged 18 or over on the day the election is held and you are registered to vote, you should be eligible to vote in local and national elections held in the Broxtowe area.
-European Union citizens who are aged 18 or over and registered to vote would be eligible to vote in local elections only.
+Qualifying European Union citizens who are aged 18 or over and registered to vote would be eligible to vote in local elections and Police and Crime Commissioner election only.
 If you are not registered to vote on the day of the election, you will not be given a ballot paper.
+You can find out if you are eligible to vote here.

 Back to the Top